Personal

 for all projects

-- You will need specific folder for all your work repo and personal/OSS repo.
-For e.g.,
+- You will need specific folder for all your work repo and personal/work repo e.g.,

 ~/personal/